Q.1. The enzyme enterokinase helps in conversion of

 (d) Parietal cells

 Parietal or oxyntic cells secrete HC1 and Castle intrinsic factor.
 HC1 converts iron present in diet from ferric (Fe3+) to ferrous (Fe2+) form in which iron can be absorbed.
-Castle intrinsic factor is essential for (he absorption of vitamin B12.
-Iron, protein, vitamin B12 and lolic acid arc essential for the formation of RBCs and haemoglobin, hence parietal cells indirectly help in erythropoiesis.
+Castle intrinsic factor is essential for (the absorption of vitamin B12.
+Iron, protein, vitamin B12, and folic acid arc essential for the formation of RBCs and haemoglobin, hence parietal cells indirectly help in erythropoiesis.

-Q.6.
+Q.9.
 Which cells of ‘Crypts of Lieberkuhn’ secrete antibacterial lysozyme?
-(2017)